 4. The instructor must review and approve the procedures for obtaining informed consent from adult participants, and parental consent and child assent when the participants are minors, and assure that they meet the necessary requirements prior to their use by student researchers.
 A consent form check list is available in the IRB application and is recommended to help instructors and faculty advisors ensure that consent forms meet IRB requirements.

 5. The instructor must review and approve the instruments, methods, and procedures of the student protocol in their final form prior to their use by student researchers.

 6. The instructor must keep a record for at least one academic year of each human subject activity.
 These records must include the project titles, the student names, and the dates of the review and approval by the instructor.
 Special application forms are available for these course-directed activities.

 E. Recommended Format to Obtain Consent from Participants in Class Projects.

-1. For use in anonymous data collection: See Attachment
+1. For use in anonymous data collection: See Attachment A.

 2. For use in confidential data collection: See Attachment B.

 F. Categories of research that may be approved by this procedure are per Code of Federal Regulation 45 CFR 46 (Exemption Categories):